okfn/opendatahandbook-old/source/glossary.rst

     Sector Information`, which is broader in scope.
     See http://opengovernmentdata.org for details.

-  Tab-seperated values
+  Tab-separated values
-    Tab-seperated values (TSV) are a very common form of text file format for sharing tabular data.
+    Tab-separated values (TSV) are a very common form of text file format for sharing tabular data.
 The format is extremely simple and highly :term:`machine-readable`.